Community Science Exchange

 REVIEW PROCESS

-The Deputy Editor in Chief for the Hub will assign all content-appropriate and complete materials to two Community Science Exchange editors for review.
-At least one additional reviewer with content-, community- and/or approach-appropriate lived expertise will be recruited.
+The Deputy Editor for the Hub will assign all content-appropriate and complete materials to a Community Science Exchange editor for review.
+If needed, the editor will enlist the help of other reviewers.
 Authors may be asked to revise their submissions according to reviewer suggestions.

 Accepted submissions will be uploaded to the Hub.
 The corresponding author will receive a letter of acceptance indicating material location on the Hub, search tags and citation instructions.